batmanpriv/VPSH/README.md

 - 🌐 Transparent proxy requires root privileges
 - 🔑 Change default credentials immediately
 - 📍 Proxy is accessible from all interfaces by default
+- 🪟 Windows credentials are stored in environment variables

 ## 📝 License